 When talking about electronics and hardware the Dean Custom Zone is equipped with two humbucker pickups that are designed by Dean itself, and are placed strategically at the neck and the bridge position.

 They may not be the most advanced pickups or the most powerful ones in the market, however, they provide priceless functionality and great sound.
+When i had this guitar, i replaced it with a pickup for metal, because that’s what i was playing back at the time.

 The controls of this guitar consist of two knobs for master volume and master tone and a three-way pickup selector switch, this array is very simple and works pretty well in most settings that you’ll find yourself as a beginner.
 It has very mediocre generic closed gear tuning machines that work perfectly and will keep your guitar in tune at all times.